FlaskSimpleAuth Documentation

 cachetools and CacheToolsUtils for caching.
 Possibly pymemcache and redis for external back-ends.

-bcrypt for password hashing (default algorithm), argon2-cffi for password hashing, passlib for other password management, PyJWT for JSON Web Token (JWT), cryptography for pubkey-signed JWT.
+bcrypt for password hashing (default algorithm), argon2-cffi for password hashing, pyotp for time-base one-time passwords, passlib for other password management, PyJWT for JSON Web Token (JWT), cryptography for pubkey-signed JWT.

 Flask HTTPAuth for

-These modules are installed with the corresponding options: password
+These modules are installed with the corresponding options: password, jwt,

 Sharing and cache-related modules are currently always installed, even if they are unused or may be desactivated.